zentyal/zentyal/docs/en/user/qos.rst

      eBox displays a table with the new traffic shaping rule.

 #. **Action:**
-   Start downloading a huge file (for example a Ubuntu ISO image) from the Internet using the **wget** command.
+   Start downloading a huge file, which is reachable from the Internet (for example, a Ubuntu ISO image) from a host within your **LAN** (not eBox itself) using the **wget** command.

    Effect:
-     The download rate is stable around 20 KB/s.
+     The download rate is stable around 20 KB/s (160 Kbit/s).

 .. include:: qos-exercises.rst